Paulína Bátovská Fialková

-Her younger sister Ivona Fialková also competes for Slovakia in biathlon.
+Her younger sister Ivona Fialková also competed for Slovakia in biathlon.

 In summer 2018, she became the world champion in sprint in summer biathlon on world championship in Nové Město na Moravě.

 In 2018, she graduated at Faculty of Law of Matej Bel University in Banská Bystrica, Slovakia and she gain Magister degree.
 Her bachelor thesis was on theme The possession of firearms and ammunition for sporting purposes.
 She wrote it in 2015.
 Her diploma thesis was about International Law and Control Mechanisms of Doping in Sport.

 She is the winner of prestigious Slovak award Slovenka roka 2019 (Slovak woman of the year 2019) in category sport.

 In spring 2022, Paulína Fialková married the former Slovak race walker Miloš Bátovský and has since started under the double name Bátovská Fialková.

 Career

 Early years

 At the age of eight, she first participated in biathlon training.
 She started training at the Čierny Balog biathlon club.
 Before starting her studies at high school, she joined the training group for cadets and juniors led by coach Anna Murínová and moved to the Osrblie biathlon club.
-She became well-known in 2010 when she first participated in the Youth World Championships in the junior category and immediately achieved a ninth-place finish.
+She became well known in 2010 when she first participated in the Youth World Championships in the junior category and immediately achieved a ninth-place finish.